kbase/narrative/docs/testing/writing-unit-tests.md

 ```
 This test is, again, contrived.
 It just tests that we get back what we expect to see.
 But it illustrates how to use `jasmine.Ajax` to return an async, mocked network call.
 Make sure to uninstall `jasmine.Ajax` before you set up a separate mock, and that you only have one call to `jasmine.Ajax.install()` at a time.

 Also, this might look like a lot of boilerplate that could be copied and pasted.
 It is.
 Fortunately, there's a `narrativeMocks` library available for use!
+See [below](#narrative-mocks-library) for more information, or [this document](./unit-test-mock-library.md) for details.

 ## Testing modules that use the factory pattern
 There are a number of modules in the Narrative codebase, particularly in the app cell portion, that follow a the factory pattern.
 These modules generally only export a single `make` function which creates the object.
 The object, then, often only supports a few functions to have it "start" doing its work, and "stop" and shut itself down.
 It can be challenging to exercise these in a unit test framework while not relying in implementation details to write tests.